NATIONAL CHAIR CANING DIRECTORY ASSISTANCE:

 Asheville Hardware on Buxton Ave on the South Slope is da coolest.
 Wood slabs, finishes, glues, tools, and more.
 Friendly folks and a super convenient location.

-The Country Seat, who we went to see in Pennsylvania, good folks and very helpful.
+The Country Seat in Pennsylvania, good folks and very helpful.

-HH Perkins, who very generously donated the material for the chair wall in the museum.
+HH Perkins in North Haven, CT donated the material for the chair wall in the museum.
 Y’all rock.

 STRUCTURAL WORK OR STAINING/REFINISHING: